Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Installation-guide.md

 * Have a look at the [tips](#tips).

 ### Installation instructions for linux {switcher-key="Linux"}

-These instructions were tested on at least Ubuntu 16.04, 18.04, Fedora and Arch Linux.

 * If you don’t have the latest version yet, download and install [IntelliJ IDEA](https://www.jetbrains.com/idea/download/), the Community